We use minimal analytics to improve the site. Is that okay?

 Micro Contrast | Color Rendering

 Color and contrast is very nice with the Fujinon 60mm f2.4.
 Images just drip with saturation.
 Contrast and micro contrast create very clear and detailed images.
-It’s hard to quantify these sort of metrics, but the way I do it is on overall feel, but also how much I’m having to push the image in post processing to get the subject to stand out.
-With this lens, I find I don’t have to give the images too much correction in terms of contrast in saturation, and the general look is usually very pleasing.
+It’s hard to quantify these sorts of metrics, but the way I do, it is on overall feel, but also how much I have to push the image in post-processing to get the subject to stand out.
+With this lens, I don’t have to give the images too much correction in terms of contrast in saturation, and the general look is usually very pleasing.

-For these samples I’m typically use Classic Chrome, otherwise I’m using VSCO’s Portra or Kodak Gold.
+For these samples, I typically use Classic Chrome; otherwise, I use VSCO’s Portra or Kodak Gold.
 This set below was processed with Portra.

 This grungy set was processed with Fujifilm’s Classic Chrome.